top of page

 • 3 min read

-The secret isn't learning how to pose; it's learning how to move so you can stop worrying about your hands and start focusing on each other.
+The secret isn't learning how to pose; it's learning how to move so you can stop worrying about your hands and start focusing on each other

 Two people hold hands in a sunlit field.
 One wears a ring, the other a beaded bracelet.
 Soft sunlight creates a warm, romantic mood.

 The truth is, hands are the ultimate giveaway of how we feel.
 When we’re nervous, they fidget or clench.
 But on your wedding day, your hands are actually your greatest tool for showing connection.
-They hold rings, they wipe away tears, and they pull your partner closer — moments that define the candid wedding photography you'll find in my portfolio at its best
+They hold rings, they wipe away tears, and they pull your partner closer — moments that define the candid wedding photos you'll find in my portfolio at its best

 If you’re worried about feeling awkward, here is my “cheat sheet” for making your hands look natural (and even elegant) in every shot.